 8. Ancillary offences (parties to offences, attempts, incitement or conspiracy)

-(1) In this section, “ancillary criminal laws” means section 4, Chapters II, LVII and LVIII and section 562 of The Criminal Code.
+(1) In this section, ancillary criminal laws means section 4, Chapters II, LVII and LVIII and section 562 of The Criminal Code.

 (2) Without limiting sections 5(a) and 6(a), the ancillary criminal laws apply in relation to an offence against the Agvet Code, or the Agvet Regulations, of this jurisdiction, and —